mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 ### Add settings

-If you need to add settings or functionnality, create your own application bundle with the command line above and create your own block.
+If you need to add settings or functionnalities, create your own application bundle with the command line above and create your own block.

 Then either you need it as a new block and you should register it as a block service or you just want it to override the default block and you should add a parameter for the corresponding block class.